Last updated on February 1st, 2022 at 12:43 am

 I have a “Bronze” line which consists of one-of-a-kind samples and gently-used corsets, both sold at great discount compared to their RRP.
 These are only available in the size stated, and they are ready to ship immediately.

 The “Silver” line consists of standard sized or off-the-rack corsets, brand new and available in several different styles.
-These are sold in sizes 20 – 38 (good for natural waist sizes from 22 inches up to about 45 inches) and ready to ship immediately.
+These are sold in sizes 16 – 42 (good for natural waist sizes from 20 inches up to about 50 inches).

 The “Gold” line project has been put on the backburner for the next few years, but if this is ever picked up again, I will make an announcement for it.